berntpopp/RequiForm/README.md

 **RequiForm** is a client-side web application for generating and managing genetic test requisition forms.
 It aims to streamline the process of filling out patient information, selecting specific genetic tests or panels, and producing a final PDF (with an embedded QR code) that can be shared or printed.

+## Project Documentation (Wiki)

+**For detailed user guides, technical information, security details, and development instructions, please visit the [Project Wiki](https://github.com/BerntPopp/RequiForm/wiki).**

+The Wiki is automatically updated from the `/docs` directory in this repository via GitHub Actions.

 ## Key Features

 1. **Patient Data Entry**